clendson-goncalves/chess-rankings/README.md

-# Chess Rankings Application by Clendson Goncalves
+# Chess Rankings by Clendson Goncalves

 A modern, responsive web application that displays the top 50 classical chess players from Lichess, featuring interactive rating history charts and CSV export functionality.